flgkd/integer-linear-programming-notes/notes/06-branch-and-price.md

 ### 4.5 Step 5: Repeat

-Repeat the process until the active node list is empty.
+For exact termination, repeat the process until the active node list is empty.

-Equivalently, if valid bounds for the active nodes are maintained, a global lower bound can be defined from the active-node bounds.
+If valid bounds are maintained for the active nodes, a global lower bound can also be defined from the active-node bounds.
+For a minimization problem,

+$$
+GLB=\min_{N\in L} LB(N).
+$$

-The algorithm terminates when the optimality gap is closed within the chosen tolerance.
+In practice, the algorithm may terminate earlier when the optimality gap is within a chosen tolerance.

 The overall process is shown below.